 Who wants to read boring blog posts?
 Nobody!

-So, simple: start to write blog posts and emails that are useful to your ideal clients!
+Start to write blog posts and emails that are useful to your ideal clients!

 Give them practical advice and last-minute Christmas wrapping ideas or gift suggestions for difficult people.